 Buying a SIM Card When Abroad

-Depending on the length of your trip, it can sometimes be substantially cheaper to buy a SIM card in your country of travel.
-This would be a Pay As You Go SIM card that slots into the back of your handset giving you the same calling rates as local residents of that country.
-For people who want to use data on their smartphone outside the EU, this is particularly important.
+Depending on the length of your trip, it can sometimes be cheaper to buy a SIM card in your country of travel.
+This would be a new Pay As You Go SIM card that slots into the back of your existing handset.
+It’ll give you the same calling rates as local residents of that country (the savings are particularly big when using data on your smartphone outside the EU).

-Before you can use a foreign SIM card, you’ll need to make sure that your phone is unlocked for use on other networks.
+Before you can use a foreign SIM card in your handset, you’ll need to make sure your phone is unlocked for use on other mobile networks.
 Your handset may already be unlocked, otherwise you may need to pay up to £20 to unlock it.
-We’ve got a step-by-step guides for unlocking your iPhone, your Galaxy S3, your Galaxy S2 or your BlackBerry smartphone.
+We’ve got in-depth guides on unlocking your iPhone, your Galaxy S3, your Galaxy S2 and your BlackBerry smartphone.

-The following table shows the savings that could be expected from buying a SIM card in your country of travel.
-Whilst the cost of calling and texting can vary substantially on SIM cards from different countries, it’s almost guaranteed to be cheaper than using your UK SIM card.
-This is particularly the case if you plan on using 3G data.
+The following table shows the savings that can be expected from buying a SIM card in your country of travel.
+Whilst the cost of calling and texting can vary substantially on SIM cards from different countries, it’s normally cheaper than using a UK SIM card providing you’re travelling outside of Europe.